eProsima/Integration-Service-docs/docs/technical.rst

     :start-after: // Dynamic Data Start
     :end-before: // Dynamic Data End

-In both cases, the transformation function will parse the :class:`inputData`, modify it at will and will store the result into :class:`outputData`.
+In both cases, the transformation function parses the :class:`inputData`, modifies it at will and stores the result into :class:`outputData`.
 See the :ref:`examples` for some already working implementations.

 Bridge Library
 --------------

-*Integration Service* allows defining *bridge libraries* to integrate new protocols.
+*Bridge libraries* are used to integrate new communication protocols.
-These libraries must offer the following function declarations:
+They must offer the following function declarations:

 * **create_bridge**: